Congratulations on your acceptance to the International Business Exchange (IBEX) Program at the NYU Stern School of Business Undergraduate College!

 >> VISAS

-Your acceptance letter was emailed to you on March 17 with the subject line "NYU Stern - Acceptance Letter & Next Steps".
+Your acceptance letter was emailed to you on March 9 with the subject line "NYU Stern - Acceptance Letter & Next Steps".
 Make sure to download the email and save it as a pdf, you will need it as part of your visa application material.

-Once you follow the instructions to complete NYU's Office of Global Services (OGS) e-Form and pay the required fee, OGS will email your DS-2019 to your NYU email addressYou will need to print and sign the DS-2019 to apply for your J-1 student visa at your local US Embassy or Consulate.
+OGS will email your DS-2019 to your NYU email addressYou will need to print and sign the DS-2019 to apply for your J-1 student visa at your local US Embassy or Consulate.
 You cannot digitally sign your DS-2019.

 We recommend you review the information compiled by OGS on how to Get a US Visa and on financial resource requirements.
+OGS also holds regular webinars about the visa application process (see events listed at the bottom of the website).

 It is highly recommended you start your visa process as soon as possible.
-Processing times are expected to be longer than usual and visa appointment availability at US embassies and consulates might be limited.
+Processing times are expected to be longer than usually and visa appointment availability at US embassies and consulates might be limited.

 If you have any questions about the visa application process, please consult with your home school.